By Nicole Ward Gauthier & Kimberly Leonberger

 About the Authors

-Dr. Nicole Ward Gauthier is an Extension Plant Pathologist in the University of Kentucky Plant Pathology Department.
+Dr. Nicole Ward Gauthier is an Extension Associate Professor in the University of Kentucky Department of Plant Pathology.
 Her focus includes diseases of ornamentals (landscape, nursery and greenhouse) and fruit crops.
-Email @ nicole.ward@uky.edu
+Email at nicole.ward@uky.edu

-Kimberly Leonberger is an Extension Associate in the University of Kentucky Plant Pathology Department.
-Email @ kimberly.leonberger@uky.edu
+Kimberly Leonberger is an Agriculture Extension Associate in the University of Kentucky Department of Plant Pathology.
+Email at kimberly.leonberger@uky.edu